 Here are some fantastic options in the area:

 Pietraserena Winery is an absolute gem for families!
-They have farm animals and a playground that’s perfect for little kids, which means parents can enjoy wine tasting while the children play safely nearby.
+They have farm animals and a playground that’s perfect for little kids.

 While some Google maps say it’s only a 30-minute walk from San Gimignano, I honestly don’t think it would be safe to walk along those narrow, windy roads with limited visibility and cars zipping by.

-Tenuta Guardastelle is another excellent choice for wine enthusiasts looking to experience authentic Tuscan hospitality and sample some exceptional local wines.
+Tenuta Guardastelle is another good choice if you looking to experience authentic Tuscan hospitality and sample some exceptional local wines.

 Summary

-I hope this San Gimignano guide helps you make the most of your visit to this absolutely magical medieval town!
-Even though we only had one day to explore, San Gimignano left such a lasting impression.
+I hope this San Gimignano guide helps you make the most of your visit to this magical town!
+Even though we only had one day in San Gimignano, it left a lasting impression.